 If you don’t have time to do that, yep, you can actually order smooth river rocks on the internet.
 Isn’t the 21st century amazing?!

-Have children decorate them with Valentine’s day themes and special messages and then leave them all over school or their neighborhoods for others.
+Have children decorate them with Valentine’s day themes and special messages and then leave them all over school or their neighborhoods for others to find.

-This is a great way to illustrate spreading love and positivity to others.
+This is a great way to illustrate spreading love and positivity to others, so take a minute to make sure you talk through this with your kiddos.

 Valentine Party Food Ideas

-Alright, so we’ve arrived at the central part of any good Kids Valentine Party: food.
+Alright, so we’ve arrived at the central part of any good article on kids Valentine party ideas: food.

 In this section, we’ll give you some ideas for healthy snacks, traditional Valentine snacks, and allergy-friendly snacks!